XristosAndreopo/sudokou-v1/README.md

 number of rules above are met.
 So we achieve minimum recursions with the right numbers placed in cells.
 3. Generate a cube, 9x9x9 with possible solutions
-4. Loop through the cube and if cube[i][j] has len 1, there is one possible solution, so we place it in sudoku puzzle.
+4. Loop through the cube and if cube[][] has len 1, there is one possible solution, so we place it in sudoku puzzle.
 Generate again a cube with possible solutions.
 We loop through 36 times because if we pass the second step 36 cells remain empty.